-Data presented by Indigenous status are influenced by the quality and completeness of Indigenous identification of mothers and babies which may differ across jurisdictions.
-In 2012, 0.2% of mothers who gave birth and 0.8% of babies had missing information about their Indigenous status.
-Jurisdictional differences in the level of missing data for the mother's Indigenous status ranged from less than 0.1% to 1.8%.
-For baby's Indigenous status, the magnitude of missing data was less than 1% for all jurisdictions, except Tasmania where it was higher (23%).
-Jurisdictional comparisons with Tasmania should therefore not be made.
+Data presented by Indigenous status are influenced by the quality and completeness of Indigenous identification of mothers which may differ across jurisdictions.
+In 2012, 0.2% of mothers who gave birth had missing information about their Indigenous status.
+Jurisdictional differences in the level of missing data for Indigenous status ranged from less than 0.1% to 1.8%.
+Nationally, smoking status was not stated for between 2.6% and 4.4% of Indigenous mothers across the standard smoking data items in 2012.